 The Cleveland Orchestra serves thousands adults and young people in the Miami-Dade community through a variety of concerts and community engagement activities including school programs and coaching with university students.
 The Orchestra performs concerts each year at the Adrienne Arsht Center for the Performing Arts of Miami-Dade County.

-The Orchestra’s residency at the famed Musikverein (home of the Vienna Philharmonic) is the first of its kind by an American orchestra.
-The Orchestra held its sixth Musikverein residency in the autumn of 2013 as part of a xx-concert European Tour, and returns for more concerts in 2014.
+The Orchestra’s residency at the famed Musikverein, home of the Vienna Philharmonic, is the first of its kind by an American orchestra.
+The Orchestra held its first Musikverein residency in the autumn of 2003 and has returned almost annually to the famed concert hall.

 Since the 1920s, The Cleveland Orchestra has returned regularly to New York City, to perform unique concerts at venues including Carnegie Hall and Lincoln Center.